marcos-abreu/monaco/docs/getting-started.md

             this.userId = options.userId;
         },

+        url : function() {
+            return '/api/v1/users/' + this.userId + '/videos';
+        },
         cacheLocal: true,
         cacheExpire : 5 // 5 minutes
     }));

-In this example we created a `Users` collection class and a `User` model, we set the caching strategy and link each other; we also created the `UserVideos` collection linking it to a userid every time an instance is created.
+In this example we created a `Users` collection class and a `User` model class, setting the caching strategy and linking each other; we also created the `UserVideos` collection class linking it to a user (`userId`) every time an instance is created.

+Based on their `url` property whenever you call the `fetch` method of a collection or model instance a request to the server will be made in order to obtain the necessary data. ***Monaco*** expects your server to be a RESTfull Api Server that returns JSON data.

-For more information about **Monaco.Collection** and **Monaco.Model** check the [platform overview](/docs/platform-overview.md) doc.
-For more information about caching check [**monaco.local**](/docs/monaco-local.md).
+For more information about **Monaco.Collection** and **Monaco.Model** check the [platform overview doc](/docs/platform-overview.md).
+For more information about caching check [**monaco.local** doc](/docs/monaco-local.md).

 ### Adding your Views

-After processing the data the controller most often creates an instance of a view object (**Monaco.View**), and then transition to the view to present the user with the data.
+After processing the data the controller most often creates an instance of a view object **Monaco.View**, and then render the view to present the user with the data.

-    // adding necessary views
     app.add('UserProfile', Monaco.View.extend({
         template : Handlebars.templates['user.profile'],